FreshDave29/SlotHel/README.md

 ![Overdue Img](https://i.imgur.com/8Mkr2x2.png)

 Error:
-red - if slot TSAT is more than xx min. (default 10) behind current UTC, the slot is overdue and has to be reschedulded via the web-based Slotmanagement.
+red - if slot TSAT is more than xx min. (default 10) behind current UTC, the slot is overdue and has to be rescheduled via the web-based Slotmanagement.

 ### Tag-Items